doug-moen/openscad2/rfc/Objects.md

 # Objects
+"Geometric objects", or "objects" for short, are a new kind of value which has multiple roles in OpenSCAD2.
+* Objects are the replacement for groups in the CSG tree.
+  An object contains geometry: a possibly empty sequence of shapes and objects, which can be referenced using [sequence operations](Sequences.md).
+* An object also contains a possibly empty set of named fields, which can be referenced using `.` notation: `object.name`.
+  These may be parameters or metadata which describe the contained geometry.
+  But objects can be used in any situation where a set of named fields is required.
+* An OpenSCAD2 script is evaluated to an object.
+* External library files are referenced as objects.
+  The `include` and `use` operators now take objects as arguments.
+* An object literal is a script enclosed in braces: `{script}`.
+* An object can be customized using function call notation:
+  `object(name1=val1,...)` re-evaluates the script with specified definitions overridden by new values, and returns a new object.

+## Scripts are Objects
 If OpenSCAD2 has a [declarative semantics](Declarative_Semantics.md),
 then an OpenSCAD script must have a meaning&mdash;what is it?
 The answer: a script denotes an object.